Finterion/finterion-investing-algorithm-framework-plugin/README.md

 by the plugin.
 This function will return an instance of the investing algorithm framework configured with the finterion platform.

+> **Note:** You must provide the API key of your algorithm in order to use
+> the plugin.
+You can find your API keys in the developer dashboard of
+> your algorithm on the finterion platform.

 ```python
 import os
 import pathlib